ccxt/ccxt/wiki/Manual.md

 ### Pagination

 Most of unified methods will return either a single object or a plain array (a list) of objects (trades, orders, transactions and so on).
 However, very few exchanges (if any at all) will return all orders, all trades, all ohlcv candles or all transactions at once.
-Most often their APIs `limit` output to a certain number of most recent objects. **YOU CANNOT GET ALL OBJECTS SINCE THE BEGINNING OF TIME TO THE PRESENT MOMENT IN JUST ONE CALL**, practically very few exchanges will tolerate or allow that.
+Most often their APIs `limit` output to a certain number of most recent objects. **YOU CANNOT GET ALL OBJECTS SINCE THE BEGINNING OF TIME TO THE PRESENT MOMENT IN JUST ONE CALL**.
+Practically, very few exchanges will tolerate or allow that.

-To fetch historical orders or trades, the user will need to traverse the data in portions or "pages" or objects.
+To fetch historical orders or trades, the user will need to traverse the data in portions or "pages" of objects.
 Pagination often implies *"fetching portions of data one by one"* in a loop.

 In most cases users are **required to use at least some type of pagination** in order to get the expected results consistently.
 If the user does not apply any pagination, most methods will return the exchanges' default, which may start from the beginning of history or may be a subset of most recent objects.
 The default behaviour (without pagination) is exchange-specific!
 The means of pagination are often used with the following methods in particular: